 All applications and pertinent attachments will be reviewed by Complaints & Compliance.
 If the review reveals that the application and/or attachments are deficient, a Complaints & Compliance Representative will contact the applicant to request additional information or clarification.

-Administrative Compliance requires 30 business days to process the Transfer Licensing Application.
+Complaints & Compliance requires 30 business days to process the Transfer Licensing Application.

 PART II Transfer Licencing Examinations Registration